 - Does the action occur directly before logging in?

 - Is this a typical interaction for this user?

 At the extreme we could treat all actions outside the authenticated space as untrusted, but a better approach is to apply a confidence factor to the actions and then make decisions based on the confidence that the specific user has performed that action.
 For example, based on untrusted actions you may choose to send an e-mail with a standard generic offer, but the generic offer is the one that best fits what you believe the user would be interested in.
 By contrast, when dealing with trusted actions and identifications you may wish to drive e-mail campaigns with offers tailored closely to the individual.

 Offline campaigns are a great way to connect with users, but are not always engaging the user at the best time.
 The best time to engage with the user is while they are actually on the website and their focus is not elsewhere.
-By utilising real-time personalisation we can take the same confidence approach, applying it to both our confidence that it is the expected user on the website and the offer we wish to select.
+By utilizing real-time personalization we can take the same confidence approach, applying it to both our confidence that it is the expected user on the website and the offer we wish to select.
 For example we can choose to change which promotional banner is displayed first on the home page, but keep it generic.
-But we can also provide truly personalised offers direct to the individual once we are confident it is them, for example personalising the first page after the user logs in to the website with a user specific offer.
+But we can also provide truly personalized offers direct to the individual once we are confident it is them, for example personalizing the first page after the user logs in to the website with a user specific offer.

 By truly understanding the user across devices we can make sure we are not causing offer 'fatigue' by repeatedly showing the user the same offer they have ignored on other devices.
-At the bigger picture level, we can also deliver offers and communication relevant to each individual user, delivering on the long-touted promise of true one-to-one personalisation, all whilst maintaining user privacy.
+At the bigger picture level, we can also deliver offers and communication relevant to each individual user, delivering on the long-touted promise of true one-to-one personalization, all whilst maintaining user privacy.